Transient outages, upstream faults, and service instability events.

 Availability errors indicate that service execution failed or upstream dependencies could not complete in time for the current request path.

-GCP UNIMPLEMENTED means the called RPC, method, or capability is not implemented or not supported on the selected service endpoint.
+GCP UNIMPLEMENTED means the called method, RPC, API surface, or feature is not implemented by the selected Google Cloud endpoint, version, region, emulator, or backend route.

 HTTP 100 Continue is an informational success code indicating that the server has received the request headers and the client is cleared to transmit the request body.
 It serves as a bandwidth-saving handshake for large-scale data uploads.